|Main Page in

 and tsunami on 11 March 2011.

-With this decision, the German government revoked the prolongation of the operating times of its nuclear power stations which had been adopted by the political majority in the parliament eight months earlier.
+With this decision, the German government revoked the prolongation of the operating times of the country's nuclear power stations which had been adopted by the political majority in the parliament eight months earlier.

 Although it is very unlikely that an earthquake or a tsunami like in Japan will ever happen in Germany, the conservative-liberal government became more and more opposed to the use of nuclear energy and finally proposed the phase-out of nuclear energy at the latest by the end of 2022.
 In the parliament, the Left Party was the only party that rejected this proposal and asked for an immediate closure of all nukes and an amendment to the constitution forbidding the use of nuclear energy.